DPartridge

 Vital records of the town of Auburn Massachusetts to 1850 - title page

-Vital records of Ward Massachusetts, to the year 1837
+Vital records of Auburn Massachusetts to 1850

 Abel Partridge (1765-1826)

-Abel Partridge’s introduction to Colonial life in New England was less than desirable when the Medfield, Massachusetts, town clerk, John Baxter, as copied by Henry Adams in 1850, inscribed upon the town records that: Supposed seems to be the favored method employed by Medfield town clerks to document upon the town records that a couple had a child out of wedlock.
+Abel Partridge’s introduction to Colonial life in New England was less than desirable when the Medfield, Massachusetts, town clerk, John Baxter, as copied by Henry Adams in 1850, inscribed upon the town records that: “Supposed” seems to be the favored method employed by Medfield town clerks to document upon the town records that a couple had a child out of wedlock.
 It differs though with how Josiah Partridge was listed.
 His claim was to be a “reputed” son of Josiah Partridge.
 There are four instances within the town records of “supposed” children born to out of wedlock parents.
 Two of

 Abel Partridge (1765-1826) Read More »